ByteRookie/AGS_Service/README.md

 This project is released under a Non-Commercial License.
 See the [LICENSE](LICENSE) file for details.

 # Changelog

-### v1.4.8
-- Faster AGS OFF logic with optional `batch_unjoin` setting.

-### v1.4.7
-- Last playing speakers now stop when the final room turns off, even if the system status stays ON.

-### v1.4.6
-- Speakers outside active rooms are no longer treated as active even if they are playing.

--### v1.4.5
-- Active speaker list properly clears once rooms are turned off, preventing stale entries.

--### v1.4.4
-- Stop commands now fire even if no rooms are active so lingering playback ends.

--### v1.4.3
-- Added a short delay after sending stop or reset commands so the last speaker shuts down reliably.

--### v1.4.2
-- Fixed lingering playback when rooms were deactivated and added delays after ungrouping so stop/reset commands run reliably.

--### v1.4.1
-- Fixed stopping logic when turning the system off so every available speaker receives a stop or reset command.

-### v1.6.0
-- `ott_devices` entries may include `default: true` to specify the fallback OTT device when no `tv_input` matches.
-If no default is set AGS uses the TV device.

 ### v1.5.0
-- **Breaking change**: `ott_device` has been replaced by an `ott_devices` list.
-Each entry must define `ott_device` and `tv_input`.
+- **Breaking change**: `ott_device` has been replaced by an `ott_devices` list that matches TV inputs and supports a `default: true` fallback.
-- Automatically selects the correct OTT device based on the TV's current input.
+- New `batch_unjoin` option unjoins all speakers at once for faster shutdown.
+- Last playing speakers now stop when the final room turns off.
+- Speakers outside active rooms are no longer treated as active.
+- Schedule re-enabling restores the default state unless `schedule_override` is on.
+- Centralized status handler manages all join/unjoin and playback commands from one place, ensuring reliable grouping and cleanup.
+- Stop commands always fire with delays to prevent lingering playback.
+- Active speaker list clears properly once rooms are turned off.

 ### v1.4.1
 - Schedule source selection runs asynchronously